 Terry talks about his return to the land, the home of his grandparents, and the impact of the nature-filled environment on his work.
 Terry reviews his involvement and the encouragement he received from Kentucky art organizations such as the Kentucky Arts Council and the Kentucky Museum of Art and Craft, and the effect of the book on crafts written by Phyllis George.
 Terry gives an overview of life as an artist, his personal growth and success, and his outlook for others who wish to become independent craftspeople.
 Transcript Video

 Ed Brinkman was hired as the second Director of the Kentucky Guild Train.
 He held that position until 1967 when he and his wife Judy moved back to Penland, North Carolina.
 Before taking the position with the Guild he taught ceramics at the Penland School of Crafts.
-Both he and Judy, a noted weaver, worked together planning exhibits and demonstrating their craft in the various Kentucky cites that hosted the Guild Train.
+Both he and Judy, a noted weaver, worked together planning exhibits and demonstrating their craft in the various Kentucky cities that hosted the Guild Train.

 During his interview Mr. Brinkman chronicled his tenure with the Guild and the day to day operations of the program along with some personal stories dealing with visitors and Guild officials.
 Transcript Video